Realverdictai/input-locator-seeker-where/README.md

 ### Offline Mode

 If your environment doesn't have database access, set `OFFLINE_MODE=true` before running tests.
 This forces the evaluator to use the built-in traditional valuation logic.

+### Settlement Strategy Analysis

+AI evaluations compare your settlement expectations to the AI settlement range.
+Results include color-coded guidance on plaintiff and defense alignment plus recommendations.